danthorpe/swift-networking/README.md

 ## Built-in Components

 The library ships with the following built-in components.
+- `Authentication` Can we used to handle network authentication.
+This is probably the most complex component, and it's usage in an application requires a delegate conformance.
+Currently supported are Basic and Bearer authentication methods.
+Future enhancement will be to support OAuth etc.
 - `Cached` Can be used to cache network responses in memory.
 A future enhancement would be to support different cache backend systems.
 - `CheckedStatusCode` This is a simple component to sanitise error handling to pick out some basic cases.
 Currently it is open for customisation, so it more useful as an internal component, but a future enhancement could allow it to be used for custom error handling.
 - `Delayed` Delay requests by a fixed `Duration`.
 This uses the Swift continuous clock, and it very testable.